chenjie/Tic-Tac-Toe/README.md

 | ---------------- | ------------------------------------------ | -------------------------
 | Chenjie Ni       | [jellycsc](https://github.com/jellycsc)    | nichenjie2013@gmail.com

+## Thoughts and future improvements

+* Since this is a rather simple beginner's project, no further improvements will be made.

 ## Contributing to this project

 1. Fork it ( https://github.com/jellycsc/Tic-Tac-Toe/fork )